donaldwuid/unreal_source_explained/main/thread.md

 ![](assets/FTaskGraphImplementation_ctor.png)

 You can create your own task as the demo code in `TGraphTask`'s comment([link](https://github.com/EpicGames/UnrealEngine/blob/bf95c2cbc703123e08ab54e3ceccdd47e48d224a/Engine/Source/Runtime/Core/Public/Async/TaskGraphInterfaces.h#L698)).
-Keep in mind that the task argument can not be references.
+Keep in mind that the task argument can not be references, but pointer is OK.
 The following image is the call stacks filtered by "TGraphTask", you may notice the both the render thread and the game thread use the task graph to accomplish many important tasks, even include the world ticking.
 ![](assets/unreal_task_graph.png)